erafaelmanuel/excelJ/README.md

  //Create a factory
  ExcelJ factory = new ExcelJ();

- //File "Dog.xlxs" will create on your project's root directory
+ //File "Dog.xlsx" will create on your project's root directory

  //Note the class name is the default file name factory.save(new Dog("Kelvin Datu"));

- //Or save even a list
+ //saving a list
  factory.save(Arrays.asList(new Dog("Kelvin Datu"), new Dog("Ralen Mandap")));
 ```